shantanubala/haptic-research-group/wireless_haptic_belt/code/firmware/README.txt

 modified slightly to work with the Ubuntu avrdude version.
 This should not be necessary if a recent version of avrdude is used.

+BUILDING THE DOCUMENTATION

+Install Doxygen and Graphviz, then run the builddoc script in this directory.
+HTML documentation will appear in doc/funnel for the Funnel I/O side and doc/tiny for the ATtiny48 side.
+This is primarily useful to get call graphs and caller graphs for all the functions in the code.

 BUILDING THE ATTINY48 CODE

 Install the AVR toolchain and related tools: avr-gcc, avr-libc, avrdude, and